saumya/charaka/README.md

 # charaka

 A VueJS Application.

-Using REST calls, Routers and State engines.
+ - REST calls, Routers and State engines.

 An application to use the API from another server and show UI here.